Widezadenis/LengthOfStay-Project/README.md

   * Admission_Month: Allows for seasonal pattern analysis (ex: higher LoS in winter months)
   * Day_of_Week: Identifies admission day patterns (ex: weekend admissions may have different LoS due to staffing)
 - These engineered features are critical for understanding how timing affects patient outcomes and resource needs.

+## Data Quality Verification
+- Confirmed no null values in key fields (Episode_ID, Facility_ID, Admission_Date)
+- Validated that Length_Of_Stay is positive and reasonable (0-17 days)
+- Verified clinical flags contain only binary values (0/1)